 A large percentage of the target audience will view the promotional email on their mobile devices.
 Therefore, it is necessary to make the email mobile-friendly and easy to go through.
 Including subheadings, images, and lists will enable the subscribers to quickly grasp the central message of your email and navigate to sections easily.
 All the email templates created with SendPulse are mobile-friendly and responsive.

 Thoroughly proofread it

 - An attractive subject line.
-The subject line affects the open rate of one’s promotional email.
+The subject line affects the open rate of your promotional email.
 It should, therefore, be captivating and about 6-10 words in length.
 A/B test different variants of your subject line to discover the best one.

 - Main message.
-Highlight the promotion or offer you are selling to the subscribers.
+Highlight the promotion or offer you are selling to subscribers.
 It can be text accompanied by images.
 This section can be subdivided to make it more optimized.